A Millennium Project initiated by the Friends of Leatherhead Parish Church,

 Liam Sumption came to Leatherhead in 1983 on his retirement from HM Customs.
 He was able to indulge his interest in researching and writing on military history.

 In the early 1990s he became interested in those shown on the Leatherhead War Memorial in North Street.
 He was a keen member of the Leatherhead & District Local History Society.
 He eventually deposited with the Society his considerable research on those who were World War I casualties under the title Taken, Not Given.

 The current researchers are full of admiration and thanks for the work Liam accomplished on the background of the actions in which each casualty occurred.
 Liam was a non-driver and painstakingly visited many locations to gather information in the days before laptops.
 We fully acknowledge Liam's work and are gradually adding it to this website.

 Liam moved to Guildford.
 We are grateful to the Society for access to Liam's material and would be delighted to hear of his present whereabouts.

 1998 The Friends and Leatherhead Royal British Legion

-In 1998, the Friends of Leatherhead Parish Church and Leatherhead RBL appealed for the names of any who appeared to be missing from the town's war memorials.
-At the time this was thought likely to involve the inter-war 'policing' actions and the post war conflicts, notably Korea, Malaya, Cyprus, Indonesia, Aden, The Falklands, The Gulf, and possibly other active service casualties such as on UN peacekeeping or Northern Ireland duties.
+The Friends of Leatherhead Parish Church and Leatherhead RBL appealed for the names of any who appeared to be missing from the town's war memorials.
+At the time this was thought likely to involve the inter-war 'policing' actions and the post-war conflicts, notably Korea, Malaya, Cyprus, Indonesia, Aden, The Falklands, The Gulf, and possibly other active service casualties such as on UN peacekeeping or Northern Ireland duties.

 1999 Ian Whitlock in the Leatherhead Advertiser